Theming

 --quiet-shadow-softer |

-The softest shadow, a box-shadow-friendly property. |
+The softest shadow, for subtle elevation effects. |

 --quiet-shadow-soft |